 From Milan to Hollywood

-Ever since he was a child, Armani has been a film buff.
-He understood early on that Hollywood offered the perfect advertising opportunity, and he was one of the first designers to open a branch in Los Angeles.
+Ever since childhood, Armani was a film buff.
+He understood early on that Hollywood offered the perfect advertising opportunity, and he was one of the first European designers to open a store in Los Angeles.
 In 1980, he designed the costumes for "American Gigolo," starring Richard Gere.
 He also created the suits worn in "The Wolf of Wall Street" (2013) with Leonardo DiCaprio.

 Image: picture alliance / ZUMA Press